juliopablomz/nvim-config/README.md

 # nvim-config
-In this repository is my current nvim configuration that I'm using at the moment.
+This repository contains my **Neovim** configuration that I'm using at the moment.

 ## Installation
 First, download the dependencies (if you don't have them), and then